wtraylor/modular_megafauna_model/docs/demo_simulator.md

 The `SimpleHabitat` corresponds to the LPJ-GUESS `Patch`.
 Only this one kind of vegetation model is implemented.

-Each “habitat group” can be considered a list of \ref Fauna::SimpleHabitat objects.
+Each “habitat group” can be considered a list of \ref Fauna::Demo::SimpleHabitat objects.
 The “habitat group” corresponds conceptually to the LPJ-GUESS `Gridcell`.

 @startuml "Class diagram of the megafauna demo simulator."